runexec/twitterdsl/README.md

          (tweet/parse twitter-status))

 ;; Binds parsed tweet status so that all calls
-;; from the tweet/ ns is referring to the parsed
+;; from the tweet/ ns are referring to the parsed
 ;; status message
 (twitter instance
          (tweet/with [parse-results & body]))